Brawlence/SIR/README.md

 ## Inner workings ##
 **SIR** marks fetched info with a red dotted line by injecting custom CSS on sites specified above:
-![Example of tag highlighting](./Img/tag_highlighting.png) Along with the CSS, a receiver content script is injected, which listens for incoming messages from the main extension script.
+![Example of tag highlighting](./Img/tag_highlighting.png)

+Along with the CSS, a receiver content script is injected, which listens for incoming messages from the main extension script.

 As the user reloads the page or changes the active tab, **SIR** checks if the page includes one of those content scripts.
 If it does, the context menu items will be enabled.

 By user request (`"SIR Image Renamer"` → `"Download with tags"`), content scripts parse the page and pass the tags to renaming procedure.
 This procedure suggests the file downloader a name to save the file by, in your browser's default download directory.
-"Save As" dialogue is invoked depending on whether the `Suppress 'Save As'` option was selected or not.
+"Save As" dialogue is invoked depending on whether the `Suppress 'Save As'` option was selected.

 *In addition, it is possible to manually get the list of discovered tags by pressing `Ctrl+Shift+1` or selecting `"Get tags string"` in the context menu.*